0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ### s4u2self TGS-REP
 ![image](/assets/img/Delegation/5.png)
 This is the respond of the previous request. the KDC hands back a service ticket for user `pixel` to the service (SRV02).
-Even though the requset was sent by SRV02 it got back TGS for `pixel`, This is where can really observe the impersonation happening.
+Even though the request was sent by SRV02 it got back TGS for `pixel`, This is where can really observe the impersonation happening.

 The actual TGS is encrypted by the `SRV02$` account key.